 Student feedback from those completing our program (see above) continues to be flattering.
 The time we have spent with our students, our expertise, and our focus on teaching seems to have not gone unnoticed.
-We still have many students who are unprepared for college-level writing.
-We continue to strategize for ways we can maximize their success without sacrificing the quality of the education we deliver.
+We still have many students who are unprepared for college-level writing and reading.
+We continue to strategize for ways we can maximize their success without lowering standards or sacrificing the quality of the education we deliver.